-Vikram Talwar-Age: 61-co-founded ExlService.com, Inc., our predecessor ("EXL Inc."), in April 1999 and has served as our Chairman since April 2011 and served as our Executive Chairman from May 2008 until April 2011.
-Mr. Talwar served as Chief Executive Officer and Vice Chairman of our board of directors from November 2002 to April 2008 and as Chief Executive Officer of EXL Inc. since April 1999.
+Vikram Talwar-Age: 62-co-founded ExlService.com, Inc., our predecessor ("EXL Inc."), in April 1999 and has served as our Chairman since April 2011 and served as our Executive Chairman from May 2008 through March 2011.
+Mr. Talwar served as CEO and Vice Chairman of our board of directors from November 2002 to April 2008 and as Chief Executive Officer of EXL Inc. since April 1999.
 Prior to founding EXL Inc., Mr. Talwar served in various capacities at Bank of America, including Country Manager in India and other Asian countries from 1970 to 1996, and served as Chief Executive Officer and Managing Director of Ernst & Young Consulting India from 1998 to 1999.
 In the past five years, Mr. Talwar has served on the boards of directors of several private companies.
-The Company concluded, based in part on Mr. Talwar's experience as a founder and past Chief Executive Officer of the Company, that he should serve as a director.
+The Company concluded, based in part on Mr. Talwar's experience as a founder and past CEO of the Company, that he should serve as a director.

-Rohit Kapoor-Age: 46-co-founded EXL Inc. in April 1999 and has served as our President and Chief Executive Officer since May 2008 and as a director since November 2002.
-Mr. Kapoor served as our Chief Financial Officer from November 2002 until June 2005 and from September 2006 to March 2007, as our Chief Operating Officer from June 2007 until April 2008 and as President and Chief Financial Officer of EXL Inc. since August 2000.
+Rohit Kapoor-Age: 47-co-founded EXL Inc. in April 1999 and has served as our Vice Chairman and CEO since April 2012 and as a director since November 2002.
+Mr. Kapoor served as our President and CEO from May 2008 to March 2012, as our Chief Financial Officer ("CFO") from November 2002 until June 2005 and from September 2006 to March 2007, as our Chief Operating Officer from June 2007 until April 2008 and as President and Chief Financial Officer of EXL Inc. since August 2000.
 Prior to founding EXL Inc., Mr. Kapoor served as a business head of Deutsche Bank from July 1999 to July 2000.
 From 1991 to 2000, Mr. Kapoor served in various capacities at Bank of America in the United States and Asia, including India.
 Mr. Kapoor was appointed as a member of the board of directors of CA, Inc. on April 7, 2011.
 The Company concluded that in connection with Mr. Kapoor's functions and responsibilities as Chief Executive Officer of the Company, he should serve as a director.

-Steven B. Gruber-Age: 53-has served as our Lead Director since May 2008 and served as our Chairman from November 2002 until April 2008.
+Steven B. Gruber-Age: 54-has served as our Lead Director since May 2008 and served as our Chairman from November 2002 until April 2008.
 Since February 1999, Mr. Gruber has been a Managing Partner of Oak Hill Capital Management, Inc., the investment advisor to Oak Hill Capital Partners, L.P., one of our 5% stockholders.
 Mr. Gruber is also a managing partner of Oak Hill Capital Management, LLC.
 Since April 1990, Mr. Gruber has been a Managing Director of Oak Hill Partners, Inc. (including its predecessor entities) and the Manager of Acadia Partners, L.P.
 In the past five years, Mr. Gruber has served on the boards of directors of American Skiing Company, Blackboard Inc. and Williams Scotsman International, Inc. The Company concluded, based on Mr. Gruber's business experience at Oak Hill and as a member of public company boards of directors, that Mr. Gruber should serve as a director.